yl2811-cmd/Showheel/wwwroot/story-engl.md

 "You're crazy."

-She traded three months of free repair work—maintenance of public facilities at Frontier Airport—for ownership.
-Then it took four months to fix.
-It wasn't done by one person—Joren sent parts from Atheria, Hagen's crew came to help on their days off, and several people Anna had helped in other settlements before also came to lend a hand.
+She convinced Guild to grant her permission to repair and reintegrate the decommissioned ship into the Loom fleet by offering three months of free repair work—maintenance of public facilities at Frontier Airport.
+It then took four months to repair.
+It wasn't done by one person—Joren sent parts from Atheria, Hagen's crew helped on their days off, and several people Anna had previously helped in other settlements also came to lend a hand.
+The day it was finished, Guild officially assigned it to her for management and operation.

 She named it "Gust."
 During its first test flight, a sudden gust of wind blew a loosely secured toolbox off the deck, sending it crashing into a sweet potato stall tent below.
 The stall owner poked his head out of the tent and shouted into the sky, "That gust of wind almost killed me!"